hetuw/ohol_nodejs_stats/README.md

 ### oholplayersearch.js
 This script can be used to find out a players salted email hash.
-This hash will be used by oholgetplayerstats.js and can be used to get stats about a player.
+This hash can be used by oholgetplayerstats.js to get stats about a player.

 ### oholgetplayerstats.js
 This script uses salted email hashes to find out stats about players.

-### ohollineagefromemail.js
-This script can be used to get the lineage link from an email

 ### colorizestats.js
-Lets you colorize stats from oholgetplayerstats.js, so you can post colored stats on the forums
+Lets you colorize stats from oholgetplayerstats.js, so you can post colored stats on the forums.

+### oholcurseinfo.js
+Uses a player hash to find out the curse history of that player.